runny-yolk/fquery/README.md

 jQuery('div').filter(function(el, i){
 	return el.dataset.foo = 'true';
 });
+// filters the selection to only divs that do not have the containers class jQuery('div').not('.containers');

 // filters the selection to only divs that have the containers class fQuery('div')('filter', '.containers');